compscbio/cscb-2025/docs/hws/final_project.md

 * Most of the time, annData objects do not contain genomic regions for their genes, so you need to do something about this.
 * Other attempts to solve this problem include gene-specific normalization based on comparison of each cell or sample to a diploid control.
 How these control samples use for comparison is selected is important.
-* We recommend that you test your ideas on minimally sufficient slices of the [test data](#cna-benchmarking-data). that we provide.
+* We recommend that you test your ideas on minimally sufficient slices of the [test data](#cna-benchmarking-data) that we provide.
 * Check out the following papers and resources for ideas:
 	* Benchmarking CNA prediction methods paper[^8]
 	* [Python port of the InferCNV method](https://infercnvpy.readthedocs.io/en/latest/index.html)